 If you’re a night owl, let me introduce you to what everyone—and I mean everyone—calls the most legendary part of the Celtic Colours Festival: the Festival Club.
 Located at Colaisde na Gàidhlig (the Gaelic College) in St. Ann’s, this licensed late-night hub opens its doors as the evening concerts wind down.
 It’s where the magic keeps going, offering a unique space for Festival artists to let loose, jam with friends, and perform in an informal, spontaneous setting.

-If you have the stamina (unlike me), the Festival Club might just be the highlight of your Celtic Colours experience!
+If you have the stamina, unlike me, the Festival Club might just be the highlight of your Celtic Colours experience.

-The Music Never Stops
+Celtic Colours Music Never Stops

-One of the most magical things to me about Celtic Colours is that the music extends far beyond the official venues.
+One of the most magical things about Celtic Colours is that the music extends far beyond the official venues.
 It feels like the entire island is alive with sound, from fiddlers in cafés to spontaneous ceilidhs that seem to spring up wherever people gather.
 During the week I was there, not a single meal went by without live music accompanying it.

 At High Wheeler Café in Baddeck, fiddlers filled the cozy space with lively tunes as I stopped in for oatcakes before a day of hiking up Franey Mountain.
 The music was as warm and inviting as the atmosphere itself.
-And then there was Judique—a stop I hadn’t planned but one that completely stole my heart.
+And then there was Judique, a stop I hadn’t planned but one that completely stole my heart.

 I wandered into the Celtic Music Interpretive Centre in Judique expecting nothing more than a quick bite.
 What I found was so much more.
 Over a plate of comforting meatloaf and mashed potatoes, I was treated to an impromptu concert that made time stand still.
 The Centre’s Ceilidh Pub is a treasure, with live traditional music performed by some of Cape Breton’s best musicians, paired with Nova Scotia favourites like seafood chowder and lobster sandwiches.
 Nothing about this felt staged for Celtic Colours, it was simply a community sharing its love of music in the most natural way.

-Where to Stay During Celtic Colours
+Best Places to Stay in Cape Breton During Celtic Colours

 How to Get To the Celtic Colours Festival